Sign up /ᐠ - ˕ -マ 抹茶ベアクラブ

 -

-Hojicha is matcha’s laid-back sibling.
-Instead of staying green, these Japanese tea leaves are roasted over charcoal, giving them a warm, toasty flavor with notes of caramel, nuts, and chocolate.
-Think of it as adult chocolate milk.
-The roasting process lowers the caffeine to about a third of what you’d find in matcha.
-This makes hojicha a great option for caffeine-sensitive sippers or anyone craving a latte that won’t keep them up past bedtime — unless you accidentally tell your friends how good it is and they keep calling you to hear more.
+Because hojicha is made from roasted tea leaves, it naturally contains significantly less caffeine than matcha.
+This makes it a great option for caffeine-sensitive sippers or anyone craving a latte that won’t keep them up past bedtime… unless you accidentally tell your friends how good it is and they keep calling you to hear more.

 -